 You can also consider other forms of exercise too.
 Many like to take up a new sport or a commitment to the gym in the New Year.
 As with the above, this will be made much easier with higher energy levels.
 And, exerting this energy through exercise is also another great way to help us sleep.
 However, you don’t just have to think about exercise-based hobbies and skills.
 Learning a new language is a skill that is always high on many people’s lists, but is also one of the hardest.
 Using your improved cognitive and memory functions from more restful sleep will make a new language much easier to pick up.
 Or, perhaps you want to take up a simpler hobby, such as some light reading.
 While this doesn’t require the same level of energy as the above, you still need to be attentive.
 And, as with many hobbies and skills, reading before bed has been shown to improve our levels of sleep too.

-As you can see from the above, Insomnia therapy is not only a great way to learn new hobbies and skills, but also many of these new skills can further aid us with our sleep too.
+As you can see from the above, insomnia therapy is not only a great way to learn new hobbies and skills, but also many of these new skills can further aid us with our sleep too.
 And, as well as allowing us more time for this learning, it will also allow you to make more time for yourself in other areas of your life.
-Our online Insomnia programme is a proven Insomnia cure, helping 90% of patients to improve their quality of sleep, and ultimately their quality of life too.
+Our online insomnia programme is a proven to help people overcome insomnia, helping over 80% of patients to improve their quality of sleep, and ultimately their quality of life too.
 If you want to learn new things, then finding out new ways to enhance your sleep is a great place to start.

 Start by answering a few short questions to find out how we could help you.